 In other instances, you may want to protect yourself from liability.
 If your career carries a high risk of a lawsuit, it’s important to work with a financial advisor and attorney to ensure your assets are titled in a way that limits your liability exposure.

-Learning how to build generational wealth should begin with investing in yourself.
+Building family wealth properly takes time.
+It should begin with investing in yourself.
 Even if you’re starting from scratch, save as much money as you can while still allowing yourself to enjoy life, whether that involves traveling or spending time with your family.

 Keeping in mind that most fortunes aren’t built overnight, you can explore numerous avenues to build your banking and investment accounts—and your net worth.
 Consider these approaches: